 While it may be tempting to go all in on bench press, focus on a well-rounded approach—like a bro split or PPL split—that incorporates a variety of exercises to help you build global strength.
 By mixing it up you’ll reduce your risk of imbalances and injuries, and you’ll become stronger overall—which has direct effects on your bench press gains.

 Try incline bench presses, pushups, flies, cable crossovers, and landmine presses to target your chest from different angles.
 For a serious chest pump, look no further than Don Saladino’s cable fly superset.

 To build your muscles, you have to feed them.
 Both carbs and protein are particularly important after a workout because carbs replenish muscle glycogen (stored energy that’s depleted during a workout), and protein is used for repairing and rebuilding muscle (which is damaged after heavy lifting and high-intensity efforts).
 Aim to get at least .73 to 1 gram of protein per pound of body weight to maximize muscle size and strength (3).

 Keep challenging yourself

 Like Rome, your pecs won’t be built in a day.
 It’s normal for beginners to see massive gains pretty quickly.
 But after the first few training cycles, that progress typically slows down.
 Keep pushing yourself.
-If you do, you’ll see a gradual uptick in your bench press numbers over time.
+If you do, you’ll see a gradual uptick in your strength level over time.